YusukeIwaki/playwright-ruby-client/documentation/docs/api/page.md

 ## request

 API testing helper associated with this page.
-Requests made with this API will use page cookies.
+This method returns the same instance as [BrowserContext#request](./browser_context#request) on the page's context.
+See [BrowserContext#request](./browser_context#request) for more details.

 ## touchscreen